RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <Abstract>
 <Markdown>

-One of the hardest parts of building an interactive application is _managing state_.
-Developers building web apps grapple with complex state across many redundant layers.
-End-users who can use a spreadsheet or code a scientific model struggle to build stateful GUI apps.
+Building apps is too hard.
+Even skilled programmers who don't specialize in app development struggle to build simple interactive tools.
+We think that a lot of what makes app development hard is _managing state_: reacting and propogating the necessary changes as the user takes actions.

+We're exploring a new way to manage data in apps by storing all app state--including the state of the UI--in a single reactive _database_.
+Instead of imperatively fetching data from the database, the user writes _reactive queries_ that update with fresh results whenever their dependencies change, and the database handles everything else.

-We're exploring an approach to simplifying state management: storing all application and UI state in a client-side _reactive relational_ database that provides a structured dataflow model.
-As an initial prototype, we have built a reactive layer around SQLite that populates data in a React app.
+As an initial prototype, we have built a reactive layer around SQLite that populates data in a React app, and used it to build a music library app.

-We've found that managing all application state in a local database enables a fast reactivity loop where the contents of the UI depend entirely on the contents of the database.
-This provides a clear mental model and debugging experience for developers, and has end-user benefits like persisting UI state.

-Ultimately, this approach suggests a powerful perspective: seeing an entire app as a reactive query over the underlying data.
-This reactive query could then be maintained _incrementally_ for good performance while providing _data provenance_ through every layer from the event log to the displayed UI.
+We've learned a lot from trying to apply our big vision to a real app: our essays shares some of what we've learned and where we want to take the project next.

+Even in our limited prototype, we've found that _thinking of apps as queries over data_ is a powerful frame, opening up new approaches to debugging, persistence, and cross-app interoperability.
+We've also learned some hard lessons about the limitations of SQL and the performance challenges of working with data on the web.

+Together, our ideas and experiments suggest that we could feasibly take this frame even further.
+We sketch a vision for thinking of every layer of an app, from the event log to the pixels on the screen, as pieces of a single large query.
+Furthermore, we believe that the key building blocks for building such a system already exist in tools developed for incremental view maintenance and fine-grained data provenance tracking.
-While we've only scratched the surface so far, our initial explorations suggest that a framework based on this perspective is both possible to build and radically simpler to use.
+While we've just scratched the surface so far, we think that a framework based on these ideas is both possible to build and radically simpler to use.
 </Markdown>
 </Abstract>